Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Money
 uncommon
-- *Mage thief*, gives gold, it's very useful once you know you can afford to waste some turns in your fight (usually mid game), it's great to get rid of the base deck or duplicate *Elder fairy [FAIRY]*
+- *Mage thief*, gives gold, it's very useful once you know you can afford to waste some turns in your fight (usually mid game), it's great to get rid of the base deck, buy rare cards or duplicate *Elder fairy [FAIRY]*

 ### Bringing back exile
 uncommon